jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (c) if applicable, the relevant territorial authority.
 (3) An applicant who provides information to the chief executive under subsection (1) may request the chief executive to treat the information as confidential, and, except if compliance with the request would be contrary to any other law, the chief executive must comply with the request to the fullest extent possible.
 (4) A person commits an offence if the person fails to comply with a requirement to provide information under subsection (1).
-(5) A person who commits an offence under this section is liable to a fine not exceeding $5,000.
+(5) A person who commits an offence under this section is liable on conviction to a fine not exceeding $5,000.

 ### 64 Audit of issue of building consents for purpose of ascertaining payment of levy
 (1) A territorial authority must, at all times, keep in safe custody all records of building consents granted within its district, including—